-Only urgent and essential community He clinics in place.
-Patients triaged before appointment, advised to attend alone and social distancing measures in place.
-Difficult within large households in community.
-Advice and education given before and during each community visit.
-Limiting the number of people within the one room and adhering to social distancing guidance. areas in which suspected or confirmed COVID-19 patients are where possible being treated in areas clearly marked with appropriate signage and have restricted access updates are received.
-Communicated through Daily Dose and all staff advised to remove out of date information.
+Only urgent and essential communit Advice and education given before and during each community visit.
+Limiting the number of people within the one room and adhering to social distancing guidance. areas in which suspected or confirmed COVID-19 patients are where possible being treated in areas clearly marked with appropriate signage and have restricted access through Daily Dose and all staff advised to remove out of date information.
 Community premises: not all Occasionally see out of date signage, Comms, EPRR, IPCT & Directors remove immediately and area advised of change then raise in Tactical Command.
 Members of the Tactical Group asked to remove posters that are out of date and communicate through Divisions. information and guidance on COVID-19 is available on all Trust websites with easy read versions Patient and staff information is available on the Trust website.
 Translated versions are also available in the commonly used languages in the area.
 Reviewed by PALS and Comms teams when new guidance available. infection status is communicated to the receiving organisation or department when a possible or confirmed COVID-19 patient needs to be moved Infection status is within the internal and external Trust transfer documentation.
 Where there is an issue of a patient being refused by an acute or care home provider then there are mechanisms to deal with the problem.

-As a Trust we use the standard NHS documentation for patients discharged to home or to a care home.
+5. Ensure prompt identification As a Trust we use the standard NHS documentation for patients discharged to home or to a care home.
 Guidance developed for the movement/collection of patient's property and shared with PALS.
-S Trust EDS communication of status to GPs and other community HCWs with access to 'Fusion'.
-5. Ensure prompt identification of and appropriate treatment to r of people who have or are at risk of de reduce the risk of transmitting infection eveloping an infection so on to other people that they receive timely Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions front door areas have appropriate triaging arrangements in place to cohort patients with possible or confirmed COVID-19 symptoms to minimise the risk of cross-infection SOP's for patients arriving into the Trust through all routes: ED AMU and SAU Gyne Paeds Maternity Planned admissions These have been updated as National advice has changed and assurance given through Tactical Command.
-Site Coordination Lead on the appropriate transfer of patients, liaising with IPC/Mircobiologist as appropriate. were not aware of these When identified by IPC Team this is highlighted and request to share with clinical teams and uploaded onto the Intranet.
+EDS communication of status to GPs and other community HCWs with access to 'Fusion'. of people who have or are at risk of de reduce the risk of transmitting infection that they receive timely Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Systems and processes are in place to ensure: • front door areas have appropriate triaging arrangements in place to cohort patients with possible or confirmed COVID-19 symptoms to minimise the risk of cross-infection SOP's for patients arriving into the Trust through all routes: ED AMU and SAU Gyne Paeds Maternity Planned admissions These have been updated as National advice has changed and assurance given through Tactical Command.
+Site Coordination Lead on the appropriate transfer of patients, liaising with IPC/Mircobiologist as appropriate.
+COVID and non-COVID-19 routes identified in ED and x-ray/imaging departments and ICU.
+COVID-19 wards were not aware of these despite assurance given.
+When identified by IPC Team this is highlighted and request to share with clinical teams and uploaded onto the Intranet.
 Escalated to Tactical Command.